cnvogelg/plipbox/doc/src/firmware.md

         avrdude: reading input file "plipbox-0.x-57600-arduino-atmega328.hex"
         avrdude: input file plipbox-0.x-57600-arduino-atmega328.hex auto detected as Intel Hex
         avrdude: writing flash (16596 bytes):

         Writing | ################################################## | 100% 4.67s

         avrdude: 16596 bytes of flash written
         avrdude: verifying flash memory against plipbox-0.x-57600-arduino-atmega328.hex:
         avrdude: load data flash data from input file plipbox-0.x-57600-arduino-atmega328.hex:
         avrdude: input file plipbox-0.x-57600-arduino-atmega328.hex auto detected as Intel Hex
         avrdude: input file plipbox-0.x-57600-arduino-atmega328.hex contains 16596 bytes
         avrdude: reading on-chip flash data:

         Reading | ################################################## | 100% 3.37s

         avrdude: verifying ...
         avrdude: 16596 bytes of flash verified

         avrdude: safemode: Fuses OK

         avrdude done.
 Thank you.

 Now your device is fully operational and we use the serial link to communicate with plipbox.

 ### 1.3 Flashing with ISP

 All AVR boards can be flashed with an In-System-Programmer (ISP) device.
 This device directly programs the flash ROM.
 The ISP is an external tool that is also typically connected via USB to your PC.
-I use the [USBasp][1] thats a cheap AVR ISP that is supported by avrdude and has a USB connector.
-You can build one yourself or buy a [kit][2].
+I use the [USBasp][ua] thats a cheap AVR ISP that is supported by avrdude and has a USB connector.
+You can build one yourself or buy a [kit][uk].
+You also find these devices on ebay and amazon.

 The AVR-NET-IO-Board from Pollin.de needs to be flashed via ISP and this firmware variant:

         plipbox-<version>-57600-avrnetio-atmega32.hex